 The problem with this is you now have one person doing essential tasks for every single department.
 If this person left, your company would be hit extremely hard.
 Instead, try hiring more than one worker, rather than letting just one person be responsible for everything across the board.

 After hiring remote workers, you need to take the time to onboard them.
 And here’s an important caveat: you should set up them even if they are experienced in the field you are hiring in.
 If you make sure they understand your company’s culture and methodologies, you’ll reduce miscommunication down the line.
-You should also provide all new employees with onboarding guides that outline the specific processes they should follow, step by step.
+You should also provide all new workers with onboarding guides that outline the specific processes they should follow, step by step.

 In addition to these tips, we recommend using a tool like TeamViewer to view their screen as you onboard them.
 There’s always a potential for miscommunication when collaborating online.
 If you can view their screen, you can be sure they are correctly performing the tasks you are explaining.

-Mistake #8: Not fully integrating online freelancers into your team
+Mistake #8: Not fully integrating online freelancers

 In our extensive experience with hiring remote freelancers, we’ve found that across the board, these are the three things they value the most: